IAmThatGuy2004/The-Weather-App-project/README.md

 - **Challenges**:
   - **Communication issues** due to members being busy with various responsibilities outside the project.
   - The project pace has not met expectations, as not all objectives were completed.
+  - Differing user platforms held up our process as different methods of Dockerization had to be applied.

 ## **Testing and Quality Assurance**
 - **Current Status**:
-  - All completed tests have passed.
+  - All prior tests still pass.
-  - No new tests have been created.
+  - New tests:
+    - Test login with valid / invalid information (PASS)
+    - Test registration of mock user in database (FAIL)
+    - Test retrival of API information and verify associated icons match (PASS)

 - **Next Steps for Testing**:
-  - Ensure that registration of users works as expected innext implementatioin.
+  - Ensure that registration of users works as expected in next implementation.
+  - Ensure fvaourites list is for correct users as expected
   - Perform regression tests

 ## **Release Candidate**